Your Fire Alarm System Maintenance Checklist

 Keeping on top of your fire alarm systems is just one part of meeting fire safety standards.
 Legislation is regularly changing and staying in the know can be tricky, especially when working on a busy schedule.

-The latest building and fire safety legislation is the Building Safety Bill.
-This Bill is due to receive Royal Assent this year, with changes coming into effect within 12 to 18 months.
+The latest building and fire safety legislation is the Building Safety Act.
+This Act is due to receive Royal Assent this year, with changes coming into effect within 12 to 18 months.

-Learn More About the Bill and What It Means For You
+Learn More About the Act and What It Means For You

-To help you get started, we’ve created a resource that looks into the background of the Bill, what it includes and the types of buildings it applies to.
+To help you get started, we’ve created a resource that looks into the background of the Act, what it includes and the types of buildings it applies to.

 You can access your copy of the resource by hitting the link below.